circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 See the [Dockerfile Wizard]({{ site.baseurl }}/2.0/custom-images/#circleci-dockerfile-wizard) section of the Using Custom-Built Docker Images document for instructions.

 **Note:**
-The above images are based on the **most current** versions of their respective languages.
+The above images are based on the **most current** upstream images for their respective languages.
 Because the latest images are more likely to change, it is best practice to use a more specific tag.
 For more details,